Development of The Elder Scrolls IV: Oblivion: Technology

-The Xbox 360 was set as Oblivion's base platform, being the "easiest to develop for", in the words of Pete Hines; the PC was considered more like a "random amalgamation of graphics cards and RAM and processors", and poorly "defined".
+The Xbox 360 was set as Oblivions base platform, being the "easiest to develop for", in the words of Pete Hines; the PC was considered more like a "random amalgamation of graphics cards and RAM and processors", and poorly "defined".
 As they had done with previous games in the series, Bethesda threw out their old content and technology and began work anew.
 A new engine was envisioned, one which would take advantage of advanced lighting and shader routines, like high-dynamic-range rendering and specular mapping.
 The final product was shipped with an engine formed of a mixture of in-house tech and Numerical Design Limited's Gamebryo engine, "tricked out" in collaboration with Bethesda's graphics programmers and NDL.
 Cheng has described the game as "pixel-shader heavy", taking advantage of the feature in rendering "metal, wood, stone, blood, skin", in addition to water, which was the only use Morrowind made of the technology.
 In particular, Oblivion uses normal maps, diffuse maps, specular maps, and parallax maps, which Howard described as "kind of like displacement mapping".
 Oblivion makes use of Radiant AI, a new artificial intelligence system that allows non-player characters to react and interact with the world around them dynamically.
 General goals, such as "Eat at this city at 2pm" are given to NPCs, and NPCs are left to determine how to achieve them.
 The absence of individual scripting for each character allowed for the construction of a world on a much larger scale than other games had developed, and aided in the creation of what Todd Howard described as an "organic feel" for the game.

 Features introduced for the new release that had been absent in Morrowind included "full facial animations, lip synching, and full speech for all dialogue".
 Oblivion uses Havok as its physics engine, following in the footsteps of Half-Life 2.
 Havok is involved in modeling the game's representations of telekinesis, theft, traps, tumbling, paralysis, area effect fireball explosions, and the contact between arrows and their targets.
 Arrows, in Oblivion, may lodge themselves in objects and thereby increase their mass.

 The inclusion of procedural content tools allowed for the creation of realistic environments at much faster rates than was the case with Morrowind.
 Using Interactive Data Visualization, Inc. (IDV)'s SpeedTree technology, for example, Bethesda artists were able to "quickly generate complex and organic tree shapes with relative ease".
 With its "parent/child hierarchies and iterative branch levels comprised [sic] highly modifiable cylinder primitives", Bethesda's Noah Berry attests that "an entire tree shape can be created in a manner of minutes, just by adjusting numerical values and tweaking spline curve handles".
-Instead of Morrowind's artificially smoothed-over terrain, erosion algorithms incorporated in the landscape generation tools allowed for the creation of "craggy mountain vistas" quickly and easily.
+Instead of Morrowinds artificially smoothed-over terrain, erosion algorithms incorporated in the landscape generation tools allowed for the creation of "craggy mountain vistas" quickly and easily.